xBromsson/elixir_rpg/README.md

     - NPC Creator

 ### User Experience
-User Interface should be simple and inspire a sense of mystical creativity.
-Simplicity should ilicit a feeling of ease, wondor, and possiblity.<br><br>
+User Interface should be simple and inspire a sense of ease, wondor, and possiblity.<br><br>

 ### Tech Stack
   - Javascript